gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 @LegeDeC13 showed that LCBD coefficients can be calculated directly through the total variance of matrix $Y$, or through a matrix of dissimilarities among sampling units.
-We chose the first approach, as it also allows to compute species contributions to beta diversity (SCBD), although we did not investigate it for now.
+We chose the first approach as it also allows to compute species contributions to beta diversity (SCBD), which could also prove useful for conservation purposes, but we did not investigate these for now.
-First, the presence-absence matrix $Y$ had to be transformed in an appropriate way, as mentioned earlier.
+Before computing the LCBD statistics, the presence-absence matrix $Y$ had to be transformed in an appropriate way, as mentioned earlier.
 We chose to apply the Hellinger transformation to the raw data and no transformation on the SDM predictions for now, as the most appropriate one still needs to be determined.
 We then computed a matrix $S$ of squared deviations from column means and summed all the values of $S$ to obtain the total sum of squares ($SS$) of the species composition data [@LegeDeC13].
-LCBD are then computed as $LCBD_i = SS_i/SS_{Total}$, where $SS_i$ is the sum of squares of a sampling unit $i$.
-Finally, since our matrix $Y$ is very large, the LCBD coefficients are very small, so we scaled them to the maximum value.
+LCBD coefficients are then computed as $LCBD_i = SS_i/SS_{Total}$, where $SS_i$ is the sum of squares of a sampling unit $i$.
+Finally, since our matrix $Y$ is very large, the LCBD coefficients are very small, so we scaled them to the maximum value observed.

 ### 5. Prediction validity

 The exact way of testing the validity of the predictions remains to be determined, and will also depend on the exact methods used to make the SDM predictions.
-A key element to note is that both SDM predictions and LCBD values will have to be validated, so will likely require different methods.
+A key element to note is that both SDM predictions and LCBD values will have to be validated, so they will likely require different methods.
 Many metrics are well documented in the literature to test SDM predictions, such as the Kappa index [@Fran10a], and could be used for the BIOCLIM predictions.
-Another possible way would to separate the data into a training and testing dataset, with 70% and 30% of the data for instance, which is a common approach in machine learning techniques.
-However, this approach reduces the amount of data that can be used in the model, and raises the issue of making sure that the datasets are both random and representative of the data, as well as the community dynamics.
+Another possible way would be to separate the data into a training and testing dataset, with 70% and 30% of the data for instance, which is a common approach in machine learning techniques.
+However, this approach reduces the amount of data that can be used in the model, and raises the issue of making sure that the datasets are both random and representative of the data, as well as of the community dynamics.
 Also, in this framework, the testing data cannot be considered as independent, which prevents using it in certain tests of significance.
-One interesting approach, suggested by [@ElitGrah06] for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which beta diversity metrics has or could be calculated.
+One interesting approach, suggested by [@ElitGrah06] for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which beta diversity metrics has been or could be calculated.
 This validation might not cover the entire extent of the predictions, but it might bring interesting perspectives if combined with other validation methods, mostly because it would bring a closer comparison to the way LCBD metrics are used at the moment.

 ### 6. Alternative methods

-Other methods could possibly outperform BIOCLIM for the predictions, as have already proven by @ElitGrah06.
+Other methods could possibly outperform BIOCLIM for the predictions, as shown by
+@ElitGrah06.
 Better predictions will come by two different means:
-1\) approaches that are better than BIOCLIM to model the relationship between species presence-absence (or even abundance) and environmental variables, and 2\) approaches that account for other drivers of species distributions, such as ecological interactions for instance.
+1\) approaches that are better than BIOCLIM to model the relationship between species presence-absence (or even abundance) and environmental variables, and 2\) approaches that account for other drivers of species distributions, such as ecological interactions and species migration.
 The most obvious alternative to BIOCLIM is MAXENT [@PhilAnde06], another presence-only method that has come to be one of the most widely used methods.
 Machine learning methods would be also be interesting alternatives that have been proven to outperform BIOCLIM [@Fran10a].
 Random Forests, especially are simple methods to put in place, allow for quantification of the variables importance in explaining